 Can Exalate support MSPs with multiple clients?

-Yes, Exalate is ideal for MSPs.
-Each client connection runs independently on separate Exalate instances, so API changes or configuration updates for one client don’t affect others.
+Yes, Exalate is well-suited for MSPs.
+Each client connection runs independently, so API changes or configuration updates for one client don’t affect others.
 MSPs can use proven integration templates across clients while maintaining each client’s unique field mappings and security requirements.

 Recommended Reading: